shader-slang/slang/docs/user-guide/a1-02-slangpy.md

 tensors.
 The `TorchTensor<T>` represents the CPU view of a tensor and provides methods to allocate a new tensor object.
 The `TensorView<T>` represents the GPU view of a tensor and provides accesors to read write tensor data.

-Following is a list of builtin methods provided by each type.
+Following is a list of builtin methods and attributes for PyTorch interop.

 ### `static TorchTensor<T> TorchTensor<T>.alloc(uint x, uint y, ...)`
 Allocates a new PyTorch tensor with the given dimensions.